-Even so, many women do notice twinges, sensations and even implantation cramping.
-Here are the most common questions about implantation cramps:
+Even so, many women do notice twinges, sensations, cramping, and other implantation signs.
+Here are the most common questions about implantation cramps.

 What is implantation?

-After ovulation, if an egg is successfully fertilised, its cells begin to rapidly divide as it makes its way through the fallopian tubes and into the uterus.
-While the fertilised egg goes from a simple cell to a zygote and eventually a blastocyst, your body’s hormonal changes cause your uterine lining to thicken.
+After ovulation, if an egg is successfully fertilized, its cells begin to divide rapidly as it makes its way through the fallopian tubes and into the uterus.
+While the fertilized egg goes from a simple cell to a zygote and eventually a blastocyst, your body’s hormonal changes cause your uterine lining to thicken.

 Be sure to read about the Luteal Phase – What Is It And How Long Does It Last? to understand more.

 At this point, conception has occurred, and you are pregnant.
 However, it is still too early for any testing to pick up whether or not implantation has occurred.
 You will need to wait a few days longer for the very first early signs of pregnancy.

 What are implantation cramps?

-Throughout your menstrual cycle, you might notice twinges, sensations and cramping.
-Some women notice these quite often; others never have any notable cramping.
+Throughout your menstrual cycle, you might notice twinges, sensations, and cramping.
+Some women notice these menstrual cramps quite often; others never have any noticeable cramping.

-Some experience cramping with ovulation and during the time before their period.
-If you’re prone to PMS, you’re more likely to experience cramping during your luteal phase.
+Some women experience cramping with ovulation and during the time before their period (premenstrual cramps).
+If you’re prone to PMS, you’re more likely to experience menstrual cramps.

 What exactly are implantation cramps?
 They can be described as cramping felt around the time of implantation.
-However, because uterine cramping can be caused by a number of things, you can’t be sure, until later, if the cramping is associated with the implantation of the fertilized egg.
+However, because uterine cramping can be caused by a number of things, you can’t be sure, until later, whether the cramping is associated with the implantation of the fertilized egg.
 Also, many women feel very mild cramping or don’t feel any cramps at all.

-If you feel cramping about six or so days after ovulation, it is possible the cramping is associated with the implantation process, a sign of pregnancy.
+If you feel implantation cramps about six or so days after ovulation, it is possible the cramping is associated with the implantation process, a sign of pregnancy.
 The timing of implantation, however, can vary.
-Many report ongoing cramping and twinge sensations as the fertilised egg burrows and continues to grow.
+Many women report ongoing cramping, twinge sensations, and other early signs, as the fertilized egg burrows and continues to grow.

 It’s hard to know for sure whether cramping is associated with implantation or with typical cyclical changes.
 Many women, for example, feel cramping around ovulation and again in the days leading up to their period.

-If you have cramping around 6-12 days post ovulation and you later have a positive pregnancy test, you can assume it was implantation cramping.
+If you feel cramps around 6-12 days post ovulation and you later have a positive at-home pregnancy test, you can assume those cramps were signs of implantation.

 How long do implantation cramps last?

-Individuals experience different patterns of cramping and sensations that can vary throughout their cycles.
-Some women never experience cramping while others experience frequent sporadic cramping.
+Each woman is unique and experiences different patterns of cramping and sensations that can vary throughout the cycles.
+Some women never experience cramping while others experience frequent or sporadic cramping.

-Some women conceive and do not notice any symptoms until they miss a period or have a positive pregnancy test.
-Whether there really weren’t any symptoms or they just weren’t as hyperaware of them as someone trying to conceive, we can’t know for sure.
+Some women conceive and do not experience implantation cramps until they miss a period or have a positive home pregnancy test.
+Whether there really weren’t any implantation symptoms or they just weren’t as hyperaware of them as someone trying to conceive, we can’t know for sure.

 If sensations are implantation cramps and not associated with other things, they are likely to last about 1-3 days.
-This can vary from person to person and even from pregnancy to pregnancy.
+This can vary from woman to woman and even from pregnancy to pregnancy.
 If you’ve been pregnant in the past but weren’t actively looking for symptoms, you might not have noticed any cramping.